-- there is sufficient flexible load downstream of the network constraint to deliver a reliable response; and - the DSR providers are willing to accept £17.5k/MW/year.
+- There is sufficient flexible load downstream of the network constraint to deliver a reliable response - The DSR providers are willing to accept £17.5k/MW/year: and - · The DSR providers meet or exceed the reliability assumptions

-The next step, therefore, before a decision can be made on whether to pursue the I&C DSR option for this particular example, is to go to market to test these two key parameters.
+The next step, therefore, before a decision can be made on whether to pursue the I&C DSR option for this particular example, is to go to market to test these three key parameters

-If the required firm capacity can be found with an average price below this ceiling price then the DSR solution should be chosen, otherwise network reinforcement will be required.
+If the required firm capacity can be found with an average price below this ceiling price then the DSR solution should be explored further and testing undertaken to gauge the reliability of the identified candidates.
+If the required firm capacity cannot be found or the aggregated required level of reliability cannot be assured from the sources available, then network reinforcement will be required.

-Section 6 of this report provides details of the CLNR experience relating to customer recruitment, pricing and contractual arrangements, in which a couple of options on the CLNR project were trialled.
+Section 6 of this report provides details of the CLNR experience relating to customer recruitment, pricing and contractual arrangements, iin which the CLNR project trialled a few options.

-Availability & Utilisation - A STOR type arrangement with an availability payment of £10/MW/h for each day of the availability window and a utilisation payment of £300/MW/h for each hour that the DSR response was provided; and

-• Daily charge - A simple arrangement paid at £306/MW/h for each day of the availability window which was calculated to pay these daily charge participants the same as that paid to the participants on availability and utilisation.
+- Availability and utilisation A STOR type arrangement with an availability payment of £10/MW/h for each day of the availability window and a utilisation payment of £300/MW/h for each hour that the DSR response was provided; and - Daily charge A simple arrangement paid at £306/MW/h for each day of the availability window which was calculated to pay these daily charge participants the same as that paid to the participants on availability and utilisation.

-The chart below chart below shows that, for a trial, the two arrangements pay the same for 10 events (as designed) at which point all providers would get the £13.8k/MW.
+Figure 11 shows that, for a trial, the two arrangements pay the same for 10 events (as designed) at which point all providers would get the £13.8k/MW.